 "Journals of political theory tend mainly to deal with the history of political thought.
 But the Journal of Theoretical Politics is different.
 It is concerned with thinking about problems in a systematic way which makes it unique in and important to the profession.
 We should constantly remind ourselves that a science without theory is a poor science" Giovanni Sartori

 Journal of Theoretical Politics is the major journal for publication of work concerned with the development of theory in the study of political processes.
-It provides an authoritative forum for the publication of original papers that seek to make genuinely theoretical contributions to the study of politics.
+It provides an authoritative forum for the publication of original, fully refereed papers that seek to make genuinely theoretical contributions to the study of politics.

 The journal offers rigorous articles on a range of theoretical topics.
 It focuses on new theoretical work that is broadly accessible to political scientists and enhances an understanding of political processes.